developmentseed/starlette-cramjam/README.md

 The middleware will compress responses for any request that includes "br", "gzip" or "deflate" in the Accept-Encoding header.

-As for the official `Starlette` middleware, the one provided by `starlette-cramjam will handle both standard and streaming responses.
+As for the official `Starlette` middleware, the one provided by `starlette-cramjam` will handle both standard and streaming responses.

+`stralette-cramjam` is built on top of [pyrus-cramjam](https://github.com/milesgranger/pyrus-cramjam) an *Extremely thin Python bindings to de/compression algorithms in Rust*.

 ## Installation